What is a Debt Consolidation Loan?

 Debt consolidation loans for people with bad credit

 However, to get the best interest rates on your loan, you will generally need a good credit score.
-As a result, while you may receive the funds you’re after – and could start dealing with your lenders by this time tomorrow – you may have to pay higher interest rates than other customers.
+As a result you may have to pay higher interest rates than other customers.

 Considerations of debt consolidation